 - Demonstrated experience with residential construction and affordable housing programs;

 - Basic computer skills including Microsoft Office suite: Word, Excel, Outlook;

 - Ability to communicate effectively, both orally and in writing;

 - Ability to work independently or cooperatively in a team environment.

 - Demonstrates strong interpersonal skills and excellent communication skills both written and verbal, as well as, exhibiting strong organizational skills and work ethic.

-- Demonstrates a professional demeanor when responding to patients/customers.
+- Demonstrates a professional demeanor when responding to coworkers, vendors and partners.

 - Exposure: The exposure characteristics described here are representative of those an employee encounters while performing the essential functions of this position.
-For example, while performing the essential functions of this job, the employee rarely is exposed to fumes or airborne particles and toxic or caustic chemicals.
-Additionally, the employee may occasionally be exposed to bloodborne and other hazardous chemicals.
-Finally, the noise level in the work environment can rarely is quite loud.
+For example, while performing the essential functions of this job, the employee infrequently is exposed to fumes or airborne particles and toxic or caustic chemicals.
+Additionally, the employee will rarely be exposed to bloodborne and other hazardous chemicals.
+Finally, the noise level in the work environment can be quite loud.
 In all cases personal protective equipment will be provided to the employee in combination with adequate ventilation and other engineering controls to minimize the risk of exposure or other hazardous occurrence.

 - Physical: Reasonable accommodation may be made to enable individuals with special challenges to perform these essential functions.

 2915 Grant St